-2019 Annual Security Report Table of Contents:
+2020 Annual Security Report Table of Contents:

-Section 1: The Campus Security & Public Safety Department 4 About the Campus Security & Public Safety Department 4 Working with the Spokane Police Department & Other Local Agencies 4 Blue Light Phones 5 Video Surveillance 5 Security Escorts & Safe Ride 5 Living in Logan Neighborhood 6 Keeping the Community Informed 6 Crime Prevention on Campus 9 Sexual Misconduct and Harassment Awareness and Education Programs 12 Sexual Misconduct and Harassment Risk Reduction 13 Section 2: Crime Reporting and Resources 15 Emergency Reporting 15 Non-Emergency Crime Reporting 15 Reporting Harassment or Discrimination 16 Section 3: The Clery Act 18 About the Clery Act 18 Clery Act Statistics 2016-2018 23 Section 4: Sexual Misconduct and Harassment Reporting, Policies and Procedures 24 Confidential and Non-Confidential Resources and Reporting Options 24 About Confidential Resources and Reporting Options 25 About Non-Confidential Resources and Reporting Options 26 Introduction to University Policies and Procedures 27 Role of the Title IX Coordinator 28 Statement of Privacy and Confidentiality 28 Definitions, Examples and Prohibited Conduct 29 Interim Measures to Protect Safety and Well-Being 32 Procedures for the Resolution of Sexual Misconduct and Harassment Reports under the Story of Conduct Procedures for the Resolution of Sexual Misconduct and Harassment Reports for Faculunder the Gonzaga University Policies and Procedures Manual • Section 5: Additional University Policies and Procedures 39 Missing or Absent Student Policy 39 Housing and Residence Life Policies - Selected Sections 40 Student Code of Conduct -Selected Sections 42
+Section 1: The Campus Security & Public Safety Department 4

+About the Campus Security & Public Safety Department 4

+Working with the Spokane Police Department & Other Local Agencies 4

+Contacting the CSPS Communications Center 5

+Blue Light Phones 5

+Video Surveillance 5

+Security Escorts & Safe Ride 5

+Living in Logan Neighborhood 6

+Keeping the Community Informed 6

+Crime Prevention on Campus 9

+Sexual Misconduct and Harassment Awareness and Education Programs 12

+Sexual Misconduct and Harassment Risk Reduction 13

+Section 2: Crime Reporting and Resources 15

+Emergency Reporting 15

+Non-Emergency Crime Reporting 15

+Reporting Harassment or Discrimination 16

+Section 3: The Clery Act 18

+About the Clery Act 18

+Clery Act Statistics 2017-2019 23

+Section 4: Sexual Misconduct and Harassment Reporting, Policies and Procedures 24

+Confidential and Non-Confidential Resources and Reporting Options 24

+About Confidential Resources and Reporting Options 25

+About Non-Confidential Resources and Reporting Options 26

+Introduction to University Policies and Procedures 27

+Role of the Title IX Coordinator 28

+Statement of Privacy and Confidentiality 28

+Definitions, Examples and Prohibited Conduct 29

+Interim Measures to Protect Safety and Well-Being 32

+Emergency Removal of a Student 33

+Mandatory Reporting 33

+Procedures for the Resolution of Sexual Misconduct and Harassment Reports under of Human Resources

+Section 5: Additional University Policies and Procedures 47

+Missing or Absent Student Policy 47

+Housing and Residence Life Policies - Selected Sections 48

+Student Code of Conduct -Selected Sections 50

-Student Code of Conduct Administrative Guidelines 45
+Student Code of Conduct Administrative Guidelines 53

-Section 6: Fire Safety and Statistics 53
+Section 6: Fire Safety and Statistics 61

-Fire Statistics and Safety Education 53
+Fire Statistics and Safety Education 61

-Reporting Fires and Fire Safety Concerns 53
+Reporting Fires and Fire Safety Concerns 61

-Fire Alarms, Evacuation, Fire Safety Devices, and Flammable Mater rials53
+Fire Alarms, Evacuation, Fire Safety Devices, and Flammable Materials 61

-Fire Alarm and Safety Devices Policy 54
+Fire Alarm and Safety Devices Policy 62

-Fire Systems and Statistics
+Fire Systems and Statistics 63

-THE CONTENTS OF THIS GUIDE WERE WRITTEN OR COMPILED BY THE OFFICES OF CAMPUS SECURITY & PUBLIC SAFETY, THE DIVISION OF ADMINISTRATION, AND STUDENT DEVELOPMENT.
+THE CONTENTS OF THIS GUIDE WERE WRITTEN OR COMPILED BY THE OFFICES OF CAMPUS SECURITY & PUBLIC SAFETY, THE DIVISION OF ADMINISTRATION, AND STUDENT AFFAIRS.
 ALL UNIVERSITY POLICIES, PRACTICES AND PROCEDURES ARE CONSISTENT WITH GONZAGA'S CATHOLIC, JESUIT, HUMANISTIC IDENTITY AND THE UNIVERSITY MISSION STATEMENT.